 The Government believes that the pupil premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) in the last six years and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 It is for schools to decide how the pupil premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 New measures have been included in the performance tables that capture the achievement of those disadvantaged pupils covered by the pupil premium.
 From September 2012, schools are also required to publish online information about how the premium has been used.

-You can find the pupil premium spending impact statement for 2019-20 and the proposed spending plan for 2020-21 by using the links at the bottom of this page.
+You can find the pupil premium spending impact statement for 2020-21 and the proposed spending plan for 2021-22 below.